What does Brexit Mean for your Air Passenger Rights?

 In the event of a no-deal Brexit, air passengers travelling on Brexit eve will be among the first people to find themselves subjected to the confusion of Brexit.

-Airlines have long since announced their 2019 flight schedules, which included ‘Cinderella Flights.’
+Airlines have long since announced their autumn flight schedules, which included ‘Cinderella Flights.’

-Though the exact date for Brexit is currently undecided, there are likely to be journeys that will depart before 11pm while the UK is still an EU member, but will arrive at their destination after Brexit.
+There are some journeys that will depart before 11pm on October 31st, while the UK is still an EU member, but will arrive at their destination after Brexit.
 It’s a tricky concept to get your head around.

 With no deal between the UK and EU, legally, the ‘Cinderella Flights’ that depart from the UK and land in an EU country could have been denied landing.